catacisneros/catacisneros/README.md

 ### I’m currently working on
   - An AI powered application to streamline job application processes.
-  - An AI song generator
+  - An AI song generator.

 ### How to reach me:
   - Email: cmcr2002@gmail.com